dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Think in the morning.
-Act in the noon.
-Eat in the evening.
-Sleep in the night.
+  It is not the strongest of the species that survives, nor the most intelligent that survives.
+It is the one that is the most adaptable to change.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)